artsy/eigen/docs/deploy_to_app_store.md

 ### Prepare for the Next Release

 1. Run `make next`.
-This re-adds Reveal, runs `pod install` and prompts for the next version number.
+This runs `pod install` and prompts for the next version number.
 1. Add a new section to CHANGELOG called _Next_.
 1. Add and commit the changed files, typically with `-m "Preparing for development, version X.Y.Z."`.